How we track refunds in Segment and Google Analytics

 Updated on 2023-04-18

-Littledata integrates marketing channel data with browsing and purchase events for Shopify and BigCommerce sites.
+Littledata integrates marketing channel data with browsing and purchase events for Shopify sites.
 To ensure complete, accurate data, we track post-purchase upsells in the Shopify checkout, as well as additional post-purchase events such as recurring orders (subscriptions), cancellations and refunds.

 This article explains what we do - and do not - track in terms of refunds and returns.
 It also explains how to view refund data in Segment and Google Analytics, including GA4.